 Eating fewer carbohydrates doesn’t require drastic restriction or entirely giving up comfort food favorites like pasta.
 A more moderate approach — being selective about what kind you eat — can give you a better shot at reaching your goals.
-“All-or-nothing thinking is a temporary fix,” says Lisa Young, PhD, RDN, an adjunct professor of nutrition at New York University.
+“All-or-nothing thinking is a temporary fix,” says Lisa Young, PhD, RDN.
 Completely cutting out carbs can backfire.
 “You can still eat healthy sources of carbs — including whole grains, starchy vegetables and fruit — for nutrition and satisfaction, just in a more mindful and portion-controlled way.”

 Not only can reducing carb intake help you let go of water weight, but you’ll likely be shaving off calories, too.
 “If you think about many of the more indulgent foods out there — pizza, cake, bagels, cookies, chips — they tend to be higher in carbohydrates.
 By setting a goal of monitoring carb intake, chances are you’ll eat less of those high-caloric foods, which can potentially lead to a calorie deficit,” says Shelby Burns, a Boston-based registered dietitian nutritionist who specializes in weight loss.